 Dachshunds were bred around the 17th century to tunnel into badger dens and force their prey out, hence their disproportionately short legs and long bodies.
 Additionally, a distinct, hearty bark was favored in the breeding process to alert their partner aboveground of their find.

 This canine was introduced to the United States at the end of the 19th century, where it came to be affectionately known as the “wiener dog.”

 Even though Dachshunds come with spunky attitudes, they are extremely loving and loyal to their family.
 They are also quite energetic, meaning you will need to exercise them thoroughly to prevent destructive behaviors.
 They are one of the most desired dog breeds in the United States because they live for as long as 16 years.

 The majestic Leonberger is one of those breeds that turns heads everywhere it goes.
 Weighing up to 170 pounds, it is one of the largest dog breeds in the world.
-This giant canine was bred to be a working dog, pulling carts and various jobs on farms and waterfronts.
+This giant canine was bred to be a working dog, pulling carts and doing other various jobs on farms and waterfronts.